 #6 – Enjoy some Watersports

 The beautiful shores of Lisbon are a great place to participate in some watersports, like sailing, kayaking or windsurfing.
 They offer sailing lessons for first-timers or rental equipment for those who are just eager to get in the water and have some fun!

 Lisbon is a popular place for shopping due to its relatively inexpensive when compared to other capitals in Europe!
 There are a variety of options to choose from.
 Head to Bairro Alto if you would like to peruse the antique shops or find modern decorations, trendy clothes and famous Portuguese designs.

 Chiado is a great area for elegant old-style cafes and art nouveau jewellery shops in the district of theatres and bookshops!
 If high-end fashion and well known international brands are what you’re after, then head down to Lisbon’s main avenue, Avenida da Liberdade.

 #8 – Marvel at the Incredible Architecture

 Lisbon is rich in amazing architecture no matter where you go.
 Take a walk along the narrow cobble-stoned pathways to discover Greek boulevards and monuments, particularly in the upper districts.

-Take pictures of the colorful 18th-century houses and the medieval maze of the Alfama district overlooked by an ancient castle.
-The cities rich cultural heritage is eminent everywhere you look and with the magnificent churches and intricate architecture is a photographers dream!
+Take pictures of the colourful 18th-century houses and the medieval maze of the Alfama district overlooked by an ancient castle.
+The city’s rich cultural heritage is eminent everywhere you look and with the magnificent churches and intricate architecture is a photographer’s dream!